Unsupported Browser

 The point of all these efforts, she explained, is not merely to enhance the power or well-being of practicing surgeons.
 Rather, she pressed for compassionate, emotionally responsive care for all patients, advising surgeons to consider how they wish to be treated, saying, “We must be the patient’s teacher and guide, and keep always in mind that really, we work for no one else.”

 The full Convocation ceremony is available online.
-The address also will be available as an episode on The House of Surgery podcast.
+The address also is available as episode 45 on The House of Surgery podcast.

 She has been a steadfast leader within the ACS for many years.
 After serving as a president of the North Texas ACS Chapter, a past Governor-at-Large representing North Texas, and a past member of the Board of Governors Executive Committee, she was a member of the Board of Regents (BoR) for a decade, as well as BoR Chair for 1 year.